 Buffalos are big five wildlife mammals, buffalos mostly don’t see clearly during the day, so they are very active during the night, they are herbivores and can be see browsing during the night. they have a very good sense of smell.
 Their main predators are lions.

 Zebras of Tsavo West National Park

-Zebras are wildlife mammals that belong to the horse family, they look like donkeys in shape but they are very large in size, they have beautiful patterns of black and white but all pattern are very unique, no two zebras can have a similar pattern, zebras are territorial mammals, each family of Zebras as a stallion, the stallions are always at the back.
-The stallions are for defense and mating with the females.
+Zebras are wildlife mammals that belong to the horse family, they look like donkeys in shape but they are very large in size, they have beautiful patterns of black and white but all patterns are very unique, no two zebras can have a similar pattern, zebras are territorial mammals, each family of Zebras as a stallion, the stallions are always at the back.
+The stallions are for defence and mating with the females.

 Mzima spring in Tsavo West National Park